jdhenke/celestrium/doc/paper.md

 * **Unit Testing and Continuous Integration** We'd like to make it easy to test our separate plugins.
 It'd be nice to have a testing framework so that when we develop for Celestrium and contribute through pull requests, we can ensure their robustness through automatic unit tests.

 * **Semantic Versioning** In addition to unit testing and continuous integration, we'd like to make Celestrium easy to develop from by declaring v1.0.0 pursuant to [semantic versioning](http://semver.org/).
+This provides a well defined rules for versioning of software and backwards compatibility.

 ## Conclusion

 Celestrium was created out of the desire to reduce the activation energy in creating graph visualization and exploration tools for a variety of different data sets.
 To that end, we created a custom plugin architecture and plugins to allow interfaces to be created with only the desired components.
 In using Celestrium for different data sets, it was found that it was general enough to handle each of them and provide meaningful interfaces.
-However, their definitely remain opportunities for future work to improve Celestrium, ranging from logistical improvements to more technical subjects.
+However, there definitely remain opportunities for future work to improve Celestrium, ranging from logistical improvements to more technical subjects.
 Ultimately, we feel we have created a very practical tool that can be immediately put to use.